6 Fixes for Photoshop Scratch Disk Full on Mac (Sequoia)

 Summary: In this guide, we will explain why your Photoshop might display the error that the scratch disk is full and provide you with six methods to resolve the issue on your Mac.

-If you're currently reading this, chances are you've encountered the "scratch disk full" error in Photoshop on your Mac.
+If you’re reading this, you’ve probably encountered the ‘scratch disk full’ error in Photoshop on your Mac.
 A full scratch disk can prevent you from making edits, saving images, or even starting Photoshop.

 Are you wondering why this problem occurs and how to fix it on your Mac?
 Continue reading this blog, and you'll discover all the answers you're seeking.